taylorhakes/function-done/README.md

 Will run call the function on `nextTick`.
 This will cause all functions to be async.

+## asyncDone Fork
+This is a fork of asyncDone with sync functionality added.
+Thanks for the hard work at [gulpjs/async-done](https://github.com/gulpjs/async-done)

 ## Usage

 ### Successful completion